softwareunderground/birs-2023/content/coc.md

 +++
-title = "BIRS 2023: Code of Conduct" template = "page.html"
+title = "Code of Conduct"
+template = "page.html"
 +++

-# Code of Conduct

 All participants (including in-person and virtual participants) are required to abide the [BIRS's Code of Conduct][birs-coc].